gatling/frontline-doc/content/reference/current/installation/docker/index.md

 * `frontline-conf` contains the core configuration of Gatling Enterprise
 * `frontline-keys` contains secrets that are used to either spawn injectors or get access to private sources used to run tests

+Optionally, create this subfolder:

+* `repositories-cache` contains the cache of all the build tools that can be used with Gatling Enterprise, such as: Maven, Gradle and SBT

-You can create all three folders inside the folder of your choice.
+You can create all three (or four) folders inside the folder of your choice.
 Later on, we will add the main Docker Compose configuration into this main folder.

 ### Getting Gatling Enterprise's Docker image